-$$Duct \ Leakage = \frac{cfm{25}}{square \ feet \ of \ floor \ area \ served}$$ Where cfm25 is the volume of air in cubic feet per minute moved through the duct blaster fan to maintain a 25 Pa pressure difference between inside and outside of ductwork.
+Duct Leakage= $$\frac{\text{cfm}{25}}{\text{square feet of floor area served}}$$ Where cfm25 is the volume of air in cubic feet per minute moved through the duct blaster fan to maintain a 25 Pa pressure difference between inside and outside of ductwork.
 Total duct leakage is the percentage of duct leakage for the entire duct system, including the air handler, regardless of duct location.
 Clarifications Both the leakage to the outside and the total leakage duct tests apply to all HVAC systems, even those fully inside the building envelope.
 Floor area must equal conditioned floor area used for the confirmed HERS energy model.
 Rough-in test results may not be used to satisfy this requirement.
 Floor area must equal conditioned floor area used for the confirmed HERS energy model.
-Example A duct system that serves 2,000 sq ft of living space and has a total duct leakage at a 25 Pascal pressure difference of 240 cfm would have a duct leakage of 12%.
-12% leakage = $$\frac{240 \text{ cfm}{25}}{2,000 \text{ sq ft}}$$ Confirmation • The EarthCraft Technical Advisor will diagnostically test for compliance with criteria at the final inspection.
+Confirmation • The EarthCraft Technical Advisor will diagnostically test for compliance with criteria at the final inspection.
 ES 3.1 Test duct leakage based on floor area served (final testing) Criteria 1.
-Leakage to outside $\leq 4\%$ ($\leq 5\%$ if conditioned floor area < 1,200 sq. ft.)
-Duct leakage test result for leakage to outside for each HVAC system is equal to or less than 4% of floor area served.
+Leakage to outside ≤2% Duct leakage test result for leakage to outside for each HVAC system is equal to or less than 2% of floor area served.
 To achieve this credit, this ratio must be achieved for 80% of units tested as part of final sample.
-2. Total leakage $\leq 6\%$ ($\leq 8\%$ if conditioned floor area < 1,200 sq. ft.)
-Duct leakage test result for total leakage for each HVAC system is equal to or less than 6% of floor area served.
-For units that are less than 1,200 square feet, duct leakage test result for total leakage for each system is equal to or less than 8% of floor area served.
+2. Total leakage ≤4% Duct leakage test result for total leakage for each HVAC system is equal to or less than 4% of floor area served.
 To achieve this credit, this ratio must be achieved for 80% of units tested as part of final sample.
 Clarifications Both the leakage to the outside and the total leakage duct tests apply to all HVAC systems, even those fully inside the building envelope.
 Floor area must equal conditioned floor area used for the confirmed HERS energy model.
 Leakage rates are specific to each air handler and duct system and may not be averaged when a home has multiple systems.
 Rough-in test results may not be used to satisfy this requirement.
 Confirmation • The EarthCraft Technical Advisor will diagnostically test for compliance with criteria at the final inspection.
-Energy Efficient Systems - Ventilation ES 4.0 Install exhaust fans in all bathrooms and duct to outside Criteria Vent all bathroom exhaust fans to outdoors.
+Ventilation ES 4.0 Install exhaust fans in all bathrooms and duct to outside Criteria Vent all bathroom exhaust fans to outdoors.